By P.A. Geddie

 Jamborees, fiddle fests, seasonal weekly music series, street jams, concerts, and music festivals are happening now in the region on a regular basis.

-Here are a few live music venues worth checking out their calendars for the good music they present throughout the year.
+Here are a few live music venues worth checking out their calendars for the good music they present throughout the year and below that some music focused events now taking place annually in the region.

 ATHENS